-In this Coinbase tutorial, I explain how to delete Coinbase account and withdraw your funds.
+In this tutorial, I explain how to delete a Coinbase account and withdraw your money or crypto assets.
 If you’re concerned about your anonymity and worried that your personal information and data are being shared.
 Or, just fed up and frustrated with Coinbase service outages, then follow this guide on closing your Coinbase account.

 What is Coinbase?

-Coinbase is a centralised exchange where users can buy and trade Bitcoin and other cryptocurrencies.
+Coinbase is a centralized cryptocurrency exchange where users can buy and trade Bitcoin and other cryptocurrencies.
 There are three core Coinbase products, Coinbase exchange, Coinbase Pro (their more advanced trading platform), and Coinbase Wallet.

 Coinbase is a great place for users to get started with their cryptocurrency journey.
-This is because it offers an easy way to buy Bitcoin as well as introductory offers for new sign-ups.
+This is because it offers an easy way to buy Bitcoin as well as an introductory $10 sign-up bonus.
+Also, their Coinbase Earn feature is a great way to learn and earn free crypto tokens.

 Many new users will get Coinbase confused with a wallet, although Coinbase has an inbuilt wallet, it’s actually an exchange.
 With Coinbase you do not have access to your private keys.
 Therefore you are not in control over your funds.
 It is also not recommended to keep your funds on Coinbase.

 With Coinbase, you need to provide your personal details and photographic identification to open an account.
 Therefore you lack anonymity.
 There have also been reports of Coinbase sharing data of user’s personal data being shared, upsetting the community and turning users away from the exchange.

 If you’re ready to close and delete your Coinbase account, below is a quick guide to deleting your Coinbase Account.
 When you close your account, Coinbase will retain some of your personal information.
 Coinbase will retain your information for a minimum of 5 years or as long as necessary to comply with legal obligations in your location.
 They do this to prevent fraud and resolve potential disputes, etc.

 Step 1: Withdraw from Coinbase